joannaleecy/joannaleecy/index.md

 Let’s talk about building impactful AI products with empathy and scale.

 📞 [LinkedIn](https://www.linkedin.com/in/joannaleecy)  • [Cococrumbs - Blog](https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7181416432075726849) • [Kaggle](https://www.kaggle.com/joannaleecy) • [GitHub](https://github.com/joannaleecy)

+---

+## The Moment I Found AI

+I was set on med school — drawn to the idea of helping people and understanding how the body works.
+I worked hard, got the grades… but life had other ideas.

+Engineering wasn’t where I thought I’d end up, but it opened a door I hadn’t expected.
+That’s where I discovered control systems — guiding real-world behavior through feedback and adjustment.
+The logic behind them felt elegant and purposeful.
+I loved how math could not only explain something — but help shape and refine it.

+Then came AI, especially neural networks, and everything shifted.
+It was like modeling the brain through data.
+What fascinated me most was how AI could uncover patterns in massive datasets and use them to guide smarter decisions.

+The blend of math, optimization, pattern recognition — and that feeling of intellectual harmony — made it all click.
+It still does.